Malyuk: Design

 It can be equipped with an IPI-made suppressor as required.
 It weighs 3.8 kilograms and has a total length of 712 mm and barrel length of 415 mm.
 The Malyuk is cooled by air convection, which allows the rifle to have a longer barrel life.

-The rifle's effective firing range is 500 m at a rate of 700 rounds/minute.
+The rifle's effective firing range is 500 m at a rate of 660 rounds per minute.
 The magazine release button is located next to the trigger.
 As the magazine well is specifically designed to facilitate better loading, it allows the magazine to drop by itself.

+The magazine is inserted tilted backward and rolled forward.
 To solve the problem of excessive gas emissions, a deflector shield is placed over the ejection port.
 This allows spent cartridge cases to fall alternatively between 45 degrees or downward while reduced gas is sent to the receiver.

 Recoil is reduced by 50% and the design allows the user to fire the rifle, unload and load the magazine with one hand.

 The Malyuk can either retain the AKM-based selective fire or an ambidextrous low-profile two-position selector for semi and full auto fire.
 The upper receiver has a full-length Picatinny rail with 3 short Picatinny rails on the handguard.

 The Malyuk can be equipped with a RSP2W Shoot Corner for the user to fire it from around a corner.
 It is possible to mount an underbarrel grenade launcher.

 Left or right-handed shooters can easily use the Malyuk as it is ambidextrous.